antolahoz/cloneML/README.md

 # cloneML

-i tried to replicate the app “TapTapSee” features, which help blind people to recognize things near them, doing it with a very well trained machine learning.
+I tried to replicate the app “TapTapSee” features, which help blind people to recognize things near them, doing it with a very well trained machine learning.

 I did it because i wanted to understand more about what’s behind machine learning and coreML.